hypercharge/sdk_usage_examples/README.md

 ```
 The 40 char hex strings are just dummies.
 Replace them with your login, password and channel.
+`channel` value can be left blank if you do WPF or mobile Payments only.
 `myShopBaseUrl` see Notifications bellow.

 Note: your `credentials.json` file is secret!
 Never push it to git, svn or any other version control system!